-I’d tried every faddy diet going; meal replacement shakes, calorie counting and everything in between!
+I still wasn’t happy with my weight.
+I tried every faddy diet going; meal-replacement shakes, calorie counting and everything in between!
+Nothing worked long-term.

 Discovering Slimming World

-At first I was shocked at how much I could eat while still losing weight!
+At first I was shocked at how much I could eat – could I really still lose weight?

 Sophie’s day on a plate

-Breakfast: Cup of tea with 2 sugars, big bowl of cereal and a couple of chocolate biscuits
+Breakfast: Cup of tea with two sugars, big bowl of cereal and a couple of chocolate biscuits.

-Lunch: A jacket potato with salad, or a pasta dish with meat and plenty of veg
+Lunch: A jacket potato with salad, or a pasta dish with lean meat and plenty of veg.

-Mid-afternoon: Some seafood sticks or a Slimming World Hi-fi bar
+Mid-afternoon: Seafood sticks or a Slimming World Hi-fi bar.

 Dinner: Home-made spaghetti bolognese, or home-made burgers and chips, followed by strawberries with fat-free yogurt and a meringue, or a chocolate bar.